A reimagining of the Titanic disaster set in the far future among the stars…

 After a little bit of set up, this story won’t let you go.
 It’s got action, adventure, and a dash of romance.
 It pays homage to it’s Titanic origins without being cheesy or overdone.
 The characters are not only believable but different from one another—like real people—which is sometimes hard to achieve. ” Read the rest of the review….

-Audiobook, narrated by Actor Michael Riffle – Available Now at Amazon
+Audiobook, narrated by Actor Michael Riffle – Available Now at Amazon and iTunes

 The Book Trailer – like a mini sci fi movie!
 See it on youtube

 Traveling unexpectedly aboard the luxury liner Nebula Dream on its maiden voyage across the galaxy, Sectors Special Forces Captain Nick Jameson is ready for ten relaxing days, and hoping to forget his last disastrous mission behind enemy lines.
 He figures he’ll gamble at the casino, take in the shows, maybe even have a shipboard fling with Mara Lyrae, the beautiful but reserved businesswoman he meets.

 All his plans vaporize when the ship suffers a wreck of Titanic proportions.
 Captain and crew abandon ship, leaving the 8000 passengers stranded without enough lifeboats and drifting unarmed in enemy territory.
 Aided by Mara, Nick must find a way off the doomed ship for himself and several other innocent people before deadly enemy forces reach them or the ship’s malfunctioning engines finish ticking down to self destruction.